-There are several different varieties of acne lesions, and you can have one form or a combination of forms at any given time (2):
+There are several different varieties of acne lesions, and you can have one form or a combination of forms at any given time:

-- Comedones — Comedones are considered non-inflammatory acne lesions that are open or closed.
-Closed comedones or whiteheads are small plugged follicles, the contents of which are not exposed to the skin.
-Open comedones or blackheads are small follicles with dilated openings to the skin, allowing oxidation of the debris within the follicle leading to the black color.
+- Comedones — Comedones are non-inflammatory acne lesions that are open or closed.
+Closed comedones, or whiteheads, are small plugged follicles and their contents are not exposed to the skin.
+Open comedones, or blackheads, are small follicles with dilated openings to the skin.
+The openings allow oxidation of the debris within the follicle to occur, and this causes the black color.

-- Inflammatory acne — When lesions become red and/or tender bumps, they’re termed papules.
+- Inflammatory acne — When lesions become red and/or tender bumps, they’re called papules.
 These bumps can become pus-filled, and they are then called pustules.
-Papules and pustules represent inflammatory acne lesions, which originate as comedones.
+Papules and pustules are inflammatory acne lesions, which start off as comedones.

-- Nodular acne — As lesions progress to become larger and more tender, they’re termed nodules.
+- Nodular acne — When inflammatory lesions become larger and even more tender, they’re termed nodules.

-- Nodulocystic acne — Cysts are deep, fluid-filled lesions, and when these occur along with nodules, the term nodulocystic acne is used.
+- Cystic acne — Cysts are deep, fluid-filled lesions, and when these occur along with nodules, the term nodulocystic or cystic acne is used.